What you'll learn

 What you’ll learn

-As an undergraduate student studying pharmaceutical science at Monash, you can choose from three specialisations after 18 months of study:
+As an undergraduate student studying pharmaceutical science at Monash, you can choose from three specialisations after two years of study:

 - Formulation science - the study of how to design drug delivery systems of new pharmaceutical products, and how to formulate chemicals for industries such as food, agriculture and cosmetics.

 - Medicinal chemistry - the study of how drugs work, including the principles and techniques of chemistry required to discover and develop compounds that prevent, treat and cure disease.

 - Drug discovery biology - the study (including discovery and understanding) of biological drug targets and their modulation.